Archetypes

 - KaiserGreymon (EN: "EmperorGreymon") ("Red Hybrid"*) (RGB)

-The original unga bunga deck, it just rapidly accumulates bonus DP as it climbs and then swings at end of turn for ludicrous checks.
+The platonic ideal of hybrid decks (evolves on a Tamer) and the original unga bunga deck, it just rapidly accumulates bonus DP as it climbs and then swings at end of turn for ludicrous checks.
 A recent wave of support gave it access to source-trashing, making it significantly more useful in modern metas.

 - KaiserGreymon pile ("RGB Hybrid") (RGB)